dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Black Rose.md

 An ugly wilted flower that nobody likes to see.
 Give to a cat to end your relationship.

-Can be sold: True

-Sell Price: 20 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Black Rose

 Sorting priority: 8200

-Item uid: Black Rose
+## economics

+Sell value: 20 Mews, 0 Mole Cash

 # Herb data